spex-lang/spex-lang.github.io/src/tutorial.md

 ## Mocking APIs

-We've seen how to check that an existing system adhears to a specification.
+We've seen how to check that an existing system adheres to a specification.

 In order to show how a specification can be useful before the system is implemented, let's have a look at mocking.